Raff vs Linode (Akamai Cloud): Pricing, Features, and Use Cases

 Networking is one of Raff's strongest differentiators.

-Linode’s networking stack is broader and mature.
+Linode's networking stack is broader and mature.
 Private networking, cloud firewalls, NodeBalancers, and VPC capabilities are all part of the platform.
 But cost predictability is different because bandwidth is still quota-based.
-Linode also prices NodeBalancers at $10/month, which is reasonable, but still another line item when you start designing higher-availability deployments.
+Linode also prices NodeBalancers separately, which is reasonable, but still another line item when you start designing higher-availability deployments.

 Storage & Data Protection